CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

 in an exposed group vs in a non-exposed group.
 If the estimated RR is greater than 1, it means that the outcome is more likely to occur given the factor, whereas if less than 1, the outcome is less likely to occur given the factor.
-Indeed, a RR = 3 means that the outcome is 3 times more likely to occur given the exposition relative to no exposition.
+For instance, if the RR = 3, that means that the outcome is 3 times more likely to occur given the exposition relative to no exposition.

 The last estimate that we will describe is the Risk difference/Attributable risk.
 “RD or AR is defined as the difference in risk of a condition such as a disease between an exposed group and an unexposed group” (Kim, 2017).
 Simply.
-Contrary to the previous effect size which express the $ratio$ between probabilities, in the current case it expresses the $difference$ as depicted by the following formula:
+Contrary to the previous effect size which express the $ratio$ between probabilities, it expresses the $difference$ as depicted by the following formula:

-$$\ RR = p_1 - p_2$$
+$$\ RD = p_1 - p_2$$

-One can obtain this estimate from a 2 by 2 contingency table via the following formula:
+This estimate can be found from a 2*2 contingency table as follows:

-$$\ RR = a/(a+b) - c/(c+d)$$
+$$\ RD = a/(a+b) - c/(c+d)$$

 ## Generalized linear models

-Generalized linear models are special cases of model that are often use in R in order to explore how a predictor variable (or more) predicts a to-be explained variable.
-Then, we have to select the appropriate distribution (e.g., are the data normally distributed ?), and a corresponding link function.
-For the main purpose, we will model the relationship between a binary outcome and a binary predictor variable, then, the appropriate distribution is the binomial distribution and the corresponding link function will dependent about the estimate of interest that we want.
+Generalized linear models are special cases of models, often used in R to explore how a predictor variable (or more) predicts a to-be explained variable.
+Therefore, we have to select the appropriate distribution (e.g., are the data normally distributed ?), and a corresponding link function.
+For the main purpose, we will model the relationship between a binary outcome and a binary predictor variable.
+The appropriate distribution is the binomial distribution and the corresponding link function will dependent about the estimate of interest.
 As we’re speaking about three different estimates, we will focus on three link functions.

 `logit`: $\ log\frac{P(Y = 1)}{1 - P(Y = 1)}$